kilim/kilim/README.txt

 Please see docs/manual.txt and docs/kilim_ecoop08.pdf for a brief introduction.

-This software depends on the ASM bytecode library (v 2.2.3).
+This software depends on the ASM bytecode library (v.
+4.x)

 To build, you can either run "build.sh" on Unix or ant from the top directory.
 Run "test.sh" or "ant test" to test.